clementohNZ/algorithms/5.reverse-words/README.md

 build it yourself?

-Can you identify different ways of doing something (because there is more than one way) and then determine which is more efficient
+Can you identify different ways of doing something (because there is more than one way) and then determine which is more efficient.

 ## Exercise Details
 Take in a sentence and reverse every word inside that sentence.